bfcamara/bfcamara.com/content/posts/2020/2020-09-30---Hide-jobs-in-hangfire-dashboard.md

 socialImage: /media/vs_hangfire_photo.jpg
 tags:
   - "hangfire"
-    description: "This post shows how to exclude some jobs from the Succeeded page in Hangfire Dashboard, even if they succeed."
+description: "This post shows how to exclude some jobs from the Succeeded in Hangfire Dashboard, even if they succeed."
 ---

 ![Hangfire](./vs_hangfire_photo.jpg)